Crash Bandicoot N. Sane Trilogy: Development

 Prior to the announcement of the N. Sane Trilogy, the Crash Bandicoot franchise had been dormant, the last entry being the 2010 title Crash Bandicoot Nitro Kart 2.
 Regarding the series' future, Activision CEO Eric Hirshberg said, "I don't have anything official to announce, but I can speak as an individual, I love Crash Bandicoot.
 Those were some of my favorite video games growing up.
 And I would love to find a way to bring him back, if we could."
 Andy Gavin, co-founder of Naughty Dog and co-creator of Crash Bandicoot, expressed desire for an HD version of the first four games or a reboot of the series.
 Fellow co-creator Jason Rubin said he was hopeful that Activision would "bring Crash back to their glory days and that the character is still very dear to fans between 18–49 years".

 In June 2013, Gavin suggested a reboot for the franchise to regain its appeal, proposing a revisit of Crash's origin and original conflict with Cortex.
 He recommended adopting a modern, free-roaming gameplay style while maintaining the Looney Tunes-inspired animation and addictive action that made the original Crash games stand out.
 He emphasized that Crash was once "cool", with a whimsical yet smart tone, which he felt had been lost in later games.
 In November 2013, an Activision representative confirmed the publisher's continued ownership of the Crash Bandicoot property, as well as their ongoing exploration of avenues to resurrect the series.
 In July 2014, Sony Interactive Entertainment CEO Andrew House revealed that the publisher had considered reviving the Crash Bandicoot series, saying "It's never off the table."

 The compilation was developed by Vicarious Visions.
 The games were reconstructed nearly from scratch due to the absence of the original source code and limited access to reference materials.
-Vicarious Visions faced significant challenges, as the original game engine was tailored specifically for the original PlayStation and was unusable for modern platforms.
-The team relied on polygon meshes provided by Sony and Naughty Dog, which were stored on hard drives in an outdated, compressed format requiring decoding.
-These meshes provided the foundational geometry for level architecture and scale, but other critical elements – such as animations, character designs, artificial intelligence, control timing, textures, and much of the music – were either missing or required recreation.
+Because the original game engine was tailored specifically for the original PlayStation, it was unusable for modern platforms.
+The team relied on polygon meshes provided by Sony and Naughty Dog, which were stored on hard drives in an outdated, compressed format that needed to be decoded.
+These meshes provided the foundational geometry for level architecture and scale, but the animations, character designs, artificial intelligence, control timing, textures, and much of the music were missing.